elixir-cloud-aai/TESK/documentation/ingress.md

 ## Set up Ingress external IP
--   Clone the Tesk repository where you plan to install the Kubernetes CLI.
+-   Clone the TESK repository where you plan to install the Kubernetes CLI.
 -   Find out what is the external IP for the cluster.
 E.g. with the command `minikube ip`
 -   Edit the `external_ip` value in `deployment/ingress/config.ini` with that IP